ZenML

 The ADK’s primary advantage is that it brings software engineering discipline to agent development.
 It was ‘designed to make agent development feel more like software development,’ meaning you get clearer abstractions, versioning, and testing practices.
 For organizations already using Google Cloud, ADK is a natural fit – it’s optimized for Google’s models (Gemini, etc.) and easily plugs into GCP for data and deployment.

-In terms of downsides, ADK is relatively new (version 0.1.x) and evolving.
-As such, some features might be in preview or not be as polished.
+In terms of downsides, ADK is still evolving quickly, and teams should check the current docs before committing to specific deployment, observability, or language-support assumptions.
 There may be a learning curve to grasp all its concepts (workflow agents, sessions, state, etc.), especially if you’re not familiar with Google’s terminology.

 4. OpenAI Agents SDK